ev2900/Dev_Notes/README.md

 Notes
 --
-A repo with some notes on install and completing the initial configuration of different software stacks.
+A repository with notes on installation and initial configuration of different software stacks.